typelead/eta-benchmarks/NOTES.md

 - `spectral/ansi` - Appears to require standard input (uses `interact`), but does not provide any input file.
 - `spectral/fft2` - Appears to have a wide variety of outputs - hard to test.
 May be that we have incorrect floating point results.
-- `spectral/mandel` - Generated pixmap is way off the expected output.
-Could be bug in Eta.

 - `spectral/expert` - Weird exception about a directory
-- `spectral/integer` - Runs out of memory on CircleCI
-- `spectral/mate` - Runs out of memory on CircleCI

 - `spectral/simple` - Output *mostly* matches.
 It seems like we need to use `strictfp` to make things consistent.